Early detection of lung cancer can save lives

 Here, Mary Jo Fidler, MD, a medical oncologist at Rush University Medical Center, discusses five things everyone should know about lung cancer.

-Potential causes among nonsmokers include exposure to radon gas, asbestos, industrial chemicals and/or secondhand smoke (the U.S. Department of Health and Human Services says secondhand smoke increases a nonsmoker’s lung cancer risk by 20 to 30 percent).
-Air pollution likely contributes as well.
+- Exposure to secondhand smoke (the U.S. Department of Health and Human Services says secondhand smoke increases a nonsmoker's lung cancer risk by as much as 20 to 30 percent)

-While any of these factors can cause lung cancer on their own, the disease is often the result of interacting factors.
+And while any of these factors can cause lung cancer on its own, the disease is often the result of interacting factors.